-- Education: The licensee is required to take continuing education in a specific topic (could be remedial or disciplinary). - Exam: The licensee is required to take and pass an examination. - Impairment: The licensee is suspended for a period (ordinarily of five years), with the possibility of a stay of suspension that allows the licensee to practice as long as the licensee remains in compliance with the Order.
-The licensee must undergo random drug screens, attend AA/NA meetings, enter into treatment, submit self-reports, and arrange for therapy reports and work reports. - Limitations: conditions and requirements upon the holder of the credential, or restrict the scope of the holder's practice, or both. - Mentor: The licensee is required to have a professional mentor who provides practice consultations and evaluations as specified by the Order. - Reports: The licensee is required to have reports submitted by a third-party (therapists, supervisor, probation officer etc.). - Revocation: (where costs are assessed): The licensee must return their license to the Department and is prohibited from practice in the State of Wisconsin.
+- Education: The licensee is required to take continuing education in a specific topic (could be remedial or disciplinary). - Exam: The licensee is required to take and pass an examination. - Impairment: The licensee is suspended for a period (ordinarily five years), with the possibility of a stay of suspension that allows the licensee to practice as long as the licensee remains in compliance with the Order.
+The licensee must undergo random drug screens, attend AA/NA meetings, enter into treatment, submit self-reports, and arrange for therapy and work reports. - Limitations: Conditions and requirements upon the credential holder, or restrict the scope of the holder's practice, or both. - Mentor: The licensee is required to have a professional mentor who provides practice consultations and evaluations as specified by the Order. - Reports: The licensee is required to have reports submitted by a third-party (therapists, supervisor, probation officer, etc.). - Revocation: (where costs are assessed): The licensee must return their license to the Department and is prohibited from practice in the State of Wisconsin but must still pay the costs of the proceeding.
 If the credential holder reapplies for licensure, the BON may grant the license with or without conditions. - Suspension: A licensee is suspended from practice for a set period of time or indefinitely.
-Some suspensions may be stayed under specific conditions. - Voluntary Surrender: (where costs are assessed): The licensee surrenders the registration and/or license.
+Some suspensions may be stayed under specific conditions. - Voluntary Surrender: (where costs are assessed): The licensee surrenders the registration and/or license but must still pay the costs of the proceeding.
 The licensee is prohibited from practice in the State of Wisconsin.
 If the person reapplies for licensure, the BON may grant the license with or without conditions.
 Some Orders prohibit the licensee from seeking reinstatement/reapplying after surrendering.

-As of March, 2017, 590 nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) are actively being monitored as a result of a disciplinary order.
+As of March 2018, 365 nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) are actively being monitored as a result of a disciplinary order.